danielhrisca/asammdf/README.md

 other optional dependencies

 * PyQt5 : for GUI tool
-* pyqtgraph : for GUI tool and Signal plotting (preferably the latest develop branch code)
+* pyqtgraph : for GUI tool and Signal plotting
 * matplotlib : as fallback for Signal plotting
+* cChardet : to detect non-standard unicode encodings
 * chardet : to detect non-standard unicode encodings
-* cChardet : to detect non-standard unicode encodings

 # Benchmarks